 Antennas Direct Clearstream Eclipse

 Like the Gesobyte, the Clearstream Eclipse is an HDTV antenna that attaches directly to your wall and lays nearly flush.
 It’s a paper-thin ring, yet the base model manages around 35 miles of range and includes a 12-foot coaxial cable.
-If you need more range, Antennas Direct also offers 50-, 60-, and 70-mile versions of the Clearstream Eclipse.
+Antennas Direct also offers 50-, 60-, and 70-mile versions of the Clearstream Eclipse if you need more coverage.
 The antenna itself is paintable, and all you need is the Antenna Point app when you want to find your favorite channels.

 1byone Foldable Antenna